post2amitsaini/AssessmentDemo/README.md

 Clean Architecture In SwiftUI.
+Modular architecture with the help of Swift package manager(SPM).
 Separation of Concerns in Swift App using Clean Principles.
 A demo project showcasing the setup of the SwiftUI app with Clean Architecture.